Last updated: February 2, 2026

 Final Thoughts

-I like having control over my services and understanding how they work.
-My bookmarks, RSS feeds, and password manager run on hardware I control.
+I like running my own services and seeing how they work.
+My bookmarks, RSS feeds, and password manager run on my own hardware.

 That said, privacy and de-googling aren't my main concerns, especially for data I can't afford to lose.
 I still use Google Drive for important documents, Gmail for email, GitHub for code.
 The point isn't to replace everything.
 It's to experiment and learn with stuff that's fun to tinker with.